 Are you applying for a maintenance loan from Student Finance to help cover your accommodation fees?
 If so, we recommend that you use the Student Finance Calculator to estimate how much loan you’ll receive before you submit your application.
 Once you know roughly how much loan you’ll receive, you can add your preferences in order of what you can afford.

-You can view the full list of Halls of Residence fees online but if you’re looking for the cheapest accommodation, single standard Band J (undergraduate), single en suite Band H1 (undergraduate) and single standard Band W (postgraduate) might be best for you.
+You can view the full list of Halls of Residence fees online but if you’re looking for more affordable accommodation, single standard Band Z (undergraduate), single en suite Band H2 (undergraduate) and single standard Band W (postgraduate) might be best for you.

 Some of our Halls offer en suite facilities which means you’ll have access to your own toilet, washbasin and shower.
 Others have shared facilities which means that you’ll share a bathroom with other students in your flat or corridor (you may still have your own washbasin in your room).